 In addition to historical and cultural attractions, Kashan has lots of natural attractions; some of the most famous Kashan natural attractions are as below:

 The Maranjab Desert is a stunning natural attraction located just outside of Kashan.
-The desert spans over 150 square kilometres and features a variety of geological formations, including dunes, salt flats, and rocky outcrops.
+The desert spans over 150 square kilometers and features a variety of geological formations, including dunes, salt flats, and rocky outcrops.
 The desert is situated at the northern edge of the Dasht-e Kavir, one of the largest deserts in Iran.

 The Maranjab Desert is a popular destination for adventure and leisure activities.
 Visitors can go on guided tours of the desert on foot or by camel, ride dune buggies, or even go sandboarding.
 The desert is also great for stargazing, as the lack of light pollution provides a clear view of the night sky.